 - Set the Scene – Create an environment conducive to creativity.
 Pots of tea, instrumental music, pleasing aromas—these are the basic necessities for my writing or creative development sessions.

-When writing Scent of Triumph, I tried to recreate the period of time covered the book, which is 1939 to 1947.
+When writing A Promise of Roses, I tried to recreate the period of time covered the book, which is 1939 to 1947.
 I have a professional background in the fragrance business, so I immersed myself in vintage perfume history, surrounding myself with fragrances that were available during the time period—all from my personal collection.
 From Shalimar to Mitsouko, Joy to Chanel No. 5, Normandie to Narcisse Noir, these perfumes reflect the artistry of the period, and helped me conjure the mood.

 Other period research included wartime history, video and audio recordings, fashion, music, and female entrepreneurs.
 I spoke to people who had lived through the time period.
 My mother shared memories of daily details of life, such as rationing.
 Not every fact made it into the book, of course, but the immersion provided inspiration, helping to create an authentic world.